Learn how collaborative parametric design models allow you to work together for better solutions.

 That is why VIKTOR enables the development of web applications that you can use to link Grasshopper models to an interface and share these with internal and external users without requiring any downloads or knowledge about Grasshopper.

-In this article, we give an example of such an application that is immediately available for trying out in the VIKTOR demo environment.
-You can also find the open-source Python code in our GitHub repository.
+In this article, we give an example of such an application.
+You can find the open-source Python code in our GitHub repository.

-You can use the code out-of-the-box with VIKTOR or try the app directly through the demo environment.
+You can use the code out-of-the-box with VIKTOR.

-When using the sample app with VIKTOR, you should:
+When using the web app with VIKTOR, you should: